globehint/globehint.github.io/_templates/nojson-prompt-fill-guide-template.md

 I am giving you an HTML template with bracketed placeholders like `[Location Name]`, `[Overview paragraph - ...]`, `[Featured Attraction 1 Name]`, etc. Your job is to research **[DESTINATION]** and rewrite the file with every placeholder replaced by accurate, specific, well-researched content - while leaving 100% of the HTML structure, classes, IDs, and JavaScript untouched.

+**Your edits are limited to two things, and nothing else: (1) the text inside bracketed placeholders, and (2) the GUIDE-META block described below.** Every other character in the file - every tag, attribute, class, id, existing static copy, heading label, button text, script, and piece of boilerplate that is NOT inside a `[...]` placeholder - must be copied through byte-for-byte unchanged.
+Do not "improve," rephrase, shorten, lengthen, or restyle any wording that wasn't itself a placeholder, even if you think it reads awkwardly or could be more engaging.
+Do not add sentences, asides, or flourishes anywhere outside a placeholder's own replacement text.
+If you're unsure whether something is a placeholder, treat it as static and leave it alone.

 ## Research standard

 - Every factual claim (prices, opening hours, transport costs, phrase pronunciations, distances, emergency numbers) must be something you're confident is true, not invented to sound plausible.
 If you're not confident about a specific number, use a realistic range or a softer phrasing ("a few euros" rather than a fabricated exact price) instead of guessing precisely.